ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 # Cognitive function and Nobel Price per capita
 According to the dictionnary, **cognition** is the "mental action or process of acquiring knowledge and understanding through thought, experience, and the senses".
 Cognition is multi-dimensional in the sense that it encompases all aspects of intellectual functions.
 Wikipedia's page on cognition lists multiple examples of such intellectual functions: perception, attention, thought, imagination, intelligence, memory, judgment and evaluation, reasoning, problem-solving and decision-making, comprehension and production of language.

-The following diagram by *Jane S. Paulsen* shows some of them by category:
+The following diagram by *Jane S. Paulsen* shows some of them grouped by category:

 ![alt](/assets/2023-01-25/cognitive-function-Jane-s-Paulsen.jpg)

-Cognitive function of a human being may be dependent on diet, physical activity, sleep quality and quantity, stress levels and intellectual stimulation.
+Cognitive function of a human being may be dependent on diet, physical activity, sleep, stress levels and intellectual stimulation.

 All of these mighty possible factors are dependant at different proportion of the wealth of a person, and by extent to his/her access to learning/cultural resources.